 I'm sometimes driven to fits of hiking, but am more often found contemplating the middle distance with a glass of something shaken or stirred

-I can make a perfect pound cake, change my own oil, and calculate the air-speed velocity of an unladen swallow, but I can never fold a fitted sheet
+I can make a perfect pound cake, sing an aria mostly in key, and calculate the air-speed velocity of an unladen swallow, but I can never fold a fitted sheet